trip-viewer/trip-viewer/apis/trips/README.md

-# Overview - STAGE ME
+# Overview - STAGE ME NO REALLY

 This is the Trips API for the MyDriving service.
 This is a test.